 While you may not develop severe symptoms if you contract COVID-19, you now increase the chances that you will pass COVID-19 on to someone who is at higher risk for more severe infection.
-In Italy and Spain, who are being overwhelmed by COVID-19, much of the initial spread occurred amongst children and younger adults who had minimal symptoms, but then spread to higher risk populations, which is now resulting in widespread loss of life.
+In Italy and Spain, who are being overwhelmed by COVID-19, much of the initial spread occurred amongst younger people who had minimal symptoms, but then spread to higher risk populations, which is now resulting in widespread loss of life.